 - Men’s Issues

 Steve received his Master in Clinical Social Work from Wayne State University and has worked in day treatment, home-based, outpatient and school settings.
 In addition to his role as a clinician with Thriveworks, Steve is also an educational consultant.
 He is married with three children.

-Christine Lyon holds a master's degree in Counseling from Oakland University.
+Christine Lyon is a mental health counselor with Thriveworks Counseling in Beverly Hills, Michigan.
+She holds a Master's degree in Counseling from Oakland University.
 She received her bachelor's degree in Psychology from the University of Michigan.
-Additionally Christine holds a certification in coaching, specializing in divorce, families, and parenting.
+Additionally, Christine holds a certification in coaching, specializing in divorce, families, and parenting.